VJS-50/VJS-50/README.md

 - 👋 Hi, I’m @VJS-50
-- 👀 I’m interested in Software Programming, Firearms, Anything related to science
+- 👀 I’m interested in Software Programming, science.
-- 🌱 I’m currently learning Computer Science at Seneca College
+- 🌱 Recent Graduate of Computer Programming at Seneca College
 - 📫 How to reach me ...

 <!---